graymintmoon/graymintmoon.github.io/faq.md

 		<img class="img_full" src="{{site.url}}/assets/design.jpg" alt="Photo by Jeshoots">
 		<div class="faq_content">
 			<p class="faq_question">Who will create the design for my website?</p>
-			<p class="faq_response">Every website we do will come with out-of-the-box styling.
-If you need customized work done, we can help with design.
+			<p class="faq_response">Every website we do will come with clean, professional styling.
+However, if you need customized work done, we can help with design.
 Please mention that information in the <a href="/contact"><strong>Contact Form</strong></a> and we'll be happy to work with you.</p>
 		</div>
 	</div>
 	<div class="faq_block">